macramole/p5-palette-helper/README.md

 ## Features

-* Loads palettes from a JSON file
+* Load palettes from a JSON file
-* Traverse through your palettes just calling next()
+* Traverse through your palettes just by calling next()
 * Supports weights in colors so getColor() will return a weighted random color

 ## Try